🐪 Back to Base Camp

 • Now a scheduled monument and part of the Hadrian's Wall UNESCO World Heritage Site (inscribed 1987)

 Lugduvalium-Magnis was a Roman auxiliary fort constructed as part of Hadrian's Wall's defensive system in northern Britain.
-The site lies in Northumberland near the village of Carrawburgh and represents one of the wall's best-preserved garrison stations.
-Excavations have revealed substantial remains including the fort's headquarters building, barracks, granaries, and a temple precinct ...
+The ...

 🗺️ View on map